Suez Canal: Growth and reorganisation

 In 1900, a dredging trial was held by the Suez Canal Company to determine which ship would assist in the widening and deepening of the canal.
-One of the ships trailed in the dredging was The Hercules, a ship owned by the Queensland Government in Australia.
+One of the ships trialed in the dredging was The Hercules, a ship owned by the Queensland Government in Australia.
 The Hercules dredged deposits of granite and limestone, but it was determined at the end of the trial that the Hercules would not be used for the dredging of the Suez Canal.
 The ship was then returned to Brisbane, Australia in January 1901.

 The Convention of Constantinople in 1888 declared the canal a neutral zone under the protection of the British, who had occupied Egypt and Sudan at the request of Khedive Tewfiq to suppress the Urabi Revolt against his rule.
 The revolt went on from 1879 to 1882.
 The British defended the strategically important passage against a major Ottoman attack in 1915, during the First World War.
 Under the Anglo-Egyptian Treaty of 1936, the UK retained control over the canal.
 With outbreak of World War II the canal was again strategically important; Italo-German attempts to capture it were repulsed during the North Africa Campaign, which ensured the canal remained closed to Axis shipping.
+After the war the British Army continued to maintain a large garrison of some 70,000 troops in the Suez Canal Zone.